cs-ed/edtech-plan-stevewalston/README.md

     * The main source of course content.
 Through prepared resources such as video tutorials, example programs, short quizzes and written exercises, students will have interactive and dynamic activities to engage with.
 CodeHS further provides offline handouts for additional practice opportunities.

   * Google Workspace for Education
-    * Applications such as Classroom, Slides, Docs and Drive will be utilized for communication and collaboration.
+    * Applications such as, but not limited to: Classroom, Slides, Docs and Drive will be utilized for sharing information and for collaboration.

   * Synergy Student Information System
     * The portal for staff, student and parent communication.
-This will be used as the online gradebook and the centralized tool for email communications.
+This will be used as the online gradebook and the centralized method for communications.

 ### Hardware Specifications